Jojohersh/-EFA-AgileProject/README.md

 	Returns true if email is added to DB and contains a matching foreign key ID with User’s Box.
 	Returns false if email does not contain matching I.D.
-	Returns false if email is not added to DB (such as db error)
+	Returns false if email is not added to DB (such as db error).

 4. “As a User, I need to be able to Delete emails associated with my email address.”

-	returns true if a email is deleted returns false if emailId provided is invalid returns false if the email is not removed from the DB (such as a db error)
+	returns true if a email is deleted. returns false if emailId provided is invalid. returns false if the email is not removed from the DB (such as a db error).

 5. “As a User, I need to be able to Delete my email account.”

-	returns true if a valid user is deleted returns false if userId provided is invalid returns false if the user is not removed from the DB (such as a db error)
+	returns true if a valid user is deleted. returns false if userId provided is invalid. returns false if the user is not removed from the DB (such as a db error).

 Trello Workflow Board